Louis Gabriel

 Charles Louis Gabriel (25 June 1857 – 10 February 1927) was an Australian photographer and medical practitioner.
-He was born in Kempsey, a remote New South Wales settlement, to Dr. Charles Gabriel and Emma Rudder.
-Despite his upbringing in this remote colonial and coastal fringe, like his father and grandfather before him, Louis became a physician.
-At Scotland's prestigious Edinburgh University he won additional medical qualification in surgery and maternity, with distinction.
-On his return voyage, he probably practiced his new skills as a ship's doctor.
-After practicing briefly in Sydney, he left for Gundagai, an inland pastoral town halfway between Sydney and Melbourne, in 1887.
+He was born in Kempsey, New South Wales, to Dr. Charles Gabriel and Emma Rudder.
+Despite his upbringing in a remote coastal settlement, he followed family tradition and entered the medical profession.
+He earned medical, surgical and maternity qualifications at the University of Edinburgh, graduating with distinction.
+After returning to Australia, likely practicing as a ship's doctor during the voyage, he worked briefly in Sydney before relocating to Gundagai in 1887.